 At level two, your core modules build on the experience of year one, completing the chronological spine to your degree and equipping you with complex critical and theoretical approaches to unlock the study of English literary cultures in all their forms.
 There are also options to extend your core studies, which can be based on single authors, genres or literary movements, reflecting the cutting-edge of research.

 There are no core requirements at level three You choose from modules based on research-led teaching and will engage in focused, in-depth work with tutors who are experts in their field.
 You'll also have the opportunity to complete a final year dissertation on a topic of your own choice, with the support of dedicated supervisor.

 Throughout your degree, you'll be studying in an environment dedicated to high-quality teaching, world-leading research, and innovative public engagement.
 Outside your degree programme there are also many ways in which we can help you develop your interests, insights and critical faculties.

-For detailed information on the modules available at all levels of this course, please see our English Literature modules page.
+For detailed information on the modules available at all levels of this course, please see our BA English Literature course page.

 Teaching and assessment

 Throughout your degree, you will be taught through a mixture of lectures and seminars.
 Lectures are designed to give you a grounding in a particular topic and to introduce you to the surrounding theories, concepts and ideas.
 Seminars give you the chance to explore these topics in greater depth, to develop your own ideas and to share these through discussion with your tutors and fellow students.
 Our academic staff are experts in their field and use their cutting-edge research to inform their teaching and the content of the modules you will study.